Cause of FASD

 A significant amount of damage can occur during the first trimester when the frontal lobe is developing (responsible for higher brain function), even if women are unaware they are pregnant.

-Majority of women are unaware of pregnancy until the sixth to eighth week.
+The majority of women are unaware of pregnancy until the sixth to eighth week.

 Research indicates 50% of pregnancies are unplanned

 There is no known amount of alcohol or safe time to drink during pregnancy.
-Research indicates 50% of pregnancies are unplanned.

 Today, one in eight pregnant women in the US report alcohol use in the past 30 days.
-One in 50 have reported binge drinking in the past 30 days (five or more drinks at one time).
+One in 50 have reported binge drinking in the past 30 days (four or more drinks at one time).

 Fetal Alcohol Spectrum Disorders are 100% preventable.